Meat vs. Seafood? For a lot of people, it can be hard to understand the difference between fish and meat.

 - Calories.
 The amount of calories in meat and seafood depends on which type you’re eating.
 Based on a 4 oz. serving, beef has 284 calories and chicken breast has 184 calories.
 Both are types of meat, but chicken is far leaner than red meats like beef.
 The same differences in calorie levels can be said about seafood.
 A 4 oz. serving of shrimp has 135 calories, while a 4 oz. serving of salmon has 207 calories.

 - Iron.
 This is where meat really has seafood beat.
+Meat has more iron than seafood.
 Fish can’t compare to the level of iron found in all land-based meat.
 Seafood like oysters, clams, and mussels have iron, but not nearly as much as meat like beef, chicken, and pork.

 - Vitamin B-12.
 This vitamin plays a huge role in your metabolism and brain function.
 It’s recommended by the Office of Dietary Supplements to have 2.4 micrograms of Vitamin B-12 a day.
 3 ounces of salmon contains nearly 5 micrograms of Vitamin B-12, while the same amount of chicken breast contains only 0.3 micrograms.